-Spanish teachers have been talking about Coco since the first trailer was released years ago.
-It has replaced The Book of Life as the movie many teachers use.
-Once it was in theaters the rave reviews started.
-Now that it is out on DVD and is Academy Award-winning, it is everywhere.
-Spanish teachers can not wait to use the beautiful stories, themes, images, and music that is a part of this wonderful movie.
+Spanish teachers can not wait to use the beautiful stories, themes, images, and music that are a part of this wonderful movie.
 I watched the movie Friday night for family movie night, and by Sunday I had a Movie Guide for Coco.
 When I first created it, I had novice Spanish in mind, but then later added questions in Spanish as well.

 What audio, subtitles & guide should I use when watching Coco in Spanish class?

-I bought the DVD from Target and it has options for both English and Spanish audio, as well as English and Spanish subtitles.
-(Be careful that many digital versions just have English).
+English).
 Here is how I typically used the movie in my Spanish classes.
 Please do whatever works best for you and your students to meet them where they are at. *Update it is on Disney+ right now as well.

-- Upper-Level Spanish – Spanish audio with Spanish subtitles.
+- Upper-level Spanish – Spanish audio with Spanish subtitles.
 Spanish version of the guide.

 - (pre-teaching and pausing to discuss and check for comprehension)